 I’d like to first acknowledge the Osage, Caddo, Quapaw, and earlier indigenous peoples who called the Ozarks home before their forced removal and who are still struggling to reclaim their land, traditions, and identities today.

-My name is Brandon Weston and I’m a spiritual healer, folklorist, and writer living in the beautiful Arkansas Ozarks.
+My name is Brandon Weston and I’m a folklorist and writer living in the beautiful Arkansas Ozarks.

-My name is Brandon Weston and I’m a spiritual healer, folklorist, and writer living in the beautiful Arkansas Ozarks.
+My name is Brandon Weston and I’m a folklorist and writer living in the beautiful Arkansas Ozarks.

-My work is a living tradition.
-It's the work that Ozark healers have been doing for hundreds of years.
-You can see many different cultures and traditions represented in Ozark folkways.
-These beliefs and practices, much like the Ozark people who created them, are a mixture of many places, beliefs, and ways of life.
+My work represents a living tradition.
+I study and document the traditions that Ozark healers have been evolving and passing down for hundreds of years.
+You can see many different cultures represented in our folkways.
+These beliefs, much like the Ozark people who created them, are a mixture of many places, beliefs, and ways of life.

 Published Works:

 "Gift of the Spirit(s): Supernatural Healing in the Ozarks."
-Verdant Gnosis: Cultivating the Green Path, Volume 5.
-Edited by Catamara Rosarium, Marcus McCoy, and Jen Zahrt.
-Revelore Press.
+Verdant Gnosis Volume 5.
+Catamara Rosarium, Marcus McCoy, and Jenn Zahrt.
 2019.

 Ozark Folk Magic: Plants, Prayers, and Healing.
 Llewellyn Worldwide.
 2021.

 "Cleanin' the Blood: Ritual Emetics and Purgatives in Ozark Folk Healing."
-Viridis Genii: Explorations of the Green Arte; Series 6, Vol. 1.
-Edited by Catamara Rosarium, Marcus McCoy, and Kim Schwenk MLIS.
+Viridis Genii Series 6 Volume 1.
+Catamara Rosarium, Marcus McCoy, and Kim Schwenk.
 2021.

 Ozark Mountain Spell Book: Folk Magic & Healing.
 Llewellyn Worldwide.
 2022.